-The Demolition Manager (DM) is not required to have these certifications, but the DM must ensure that such certified person(s) are on-site when required, and the DM must be reachable during the demolition and deconstruction activities.
-The Demolition Manager is responsible for ensuring the proper handling, storage, and transportation of all such materials, as well as the dust and site control measures required by PCC 24.55.205, regardless of whether the certified person is on-site.
+The Demolition Manager (DM) is not required to have these certifications, but the DM must ensure that such certified persons are on-site when required, and the DM must be reachable during the demolition and deconstruction activities.

 Exemption for structures determined to have lead-free exteriors: Projects with structures that have been approved as having lead-free exteriors in compliance with section 5.1.3 of this Rule are not required to include lead certified persons.